garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Least Squares.md

 		- Due to noise, relationship not being quite linear or just floating-point issues
 	- Best model may have $|\huge \hat {y}\tiny {i} - \huge {y}\tiny {i}\normalsize|$ is small but not exactly 0
 - Instead of exactly $\huge {y}\tiny {i}$, we evaluate size of the error in prediction
+- Classic way is setting slope w to m